Mentallo: Powers and abilities

 Mentallo also has the ability to send out mental probes to identify the shape and size of objects in his near vicinity, effectively acting as a radar-sense.
 He can even locate invisible and intangible objects this way.
 He has a limited ability to influence peoples emotions as well.
 As Think Tank, he rode within a small tread-propelled vehicle in which he sat, with his upper body and head still exposed.
 This tank unit was armed with a wide range of weapons — machine guns, metal grappler arms etc. — which he directly controlled with his telepathic ability and a special interface helmet.

 In the services of A.I.M., Mentallo's abilities were further bolstered through nanotech, able to cast his consciousness between micro-machines and his own body for ranged technopathic effect.

-As the Master of Psionics, his powers were made greater than ever before.
-Able to control thousands to tens of thousands of people without any booster equipment, on top of shaping and manifesting psychic energy.
-His deal with the demonized Stryker also gave him some demonic powers of his own, like taking on a more monstrous form that seemed to strengthen his physicality as well as his mutant powers to the point that he could take on and nearly take down all of Weapon X-Force on his own.
-Even while untransformed, his psi talents had increased to the point he could even psionically enhanced another mutants abilities through the act of concentration.
+As the Master of Psionics, Flumm is able to control thousands of people without any equipment, on top of shaping and manifesting psychic energy.
+His deal with William Stryker also gave him some demonic powers of his own, like taking on a more monstrous form that seemed to strengthen his physicality and psychic powers.

+Equipment

+Mentallo wears a modified S.H.I.E.L.D. battle-suit.
+He has used various weaponry, including conventional firearms, rocket-guns, and a "sonic whammer" which projects intense vibratory blasts.
+He usually wears headgear that augments his abilities.
+The Fixer's device created for him called the Psycho Helmet also protects him against telepathic feedback, background noise, and psionic assault from other telepaths.
+The Fixer has supplied him with "electronic masks" (or "servo-pods") which adhere to victims' faces and place them under Mentallo's control.
+The Fixer's "mentascope" enables Mentallo to use his psionic power to locate and attack victims from afar.
+Mentallo is capable of flight via the Fixer's "anti-grav propellant unit" or "flying discs" and has also used a tank that can bore through the ground.

 Other versions

 House of M

-In the House of M reality, Mentallo (alongside Arclight and Wild Child) is a member of the Red Guard that was positioned in Australia to serve Exodus.
+An alternate universe version of Mentallo appears in House of M as a member of the Red Guard, a group based in Australia that serves Exodus.

 Ultimate Marvel

-The Ultimate Marvel incarnation of Marvin Flumm is an agent of S.H.I.E.L.D.
-After the Maker's nuclear attack on Washington, D.C. killed almost the whole political cabinet, he took advantage of the civil war chaos as Nick Fury's "replacement" as acting director of S.H.I.E.L.D. to order the Ultimates' capture, while trying to be an adviser to the new President.
-After Iron Man defeats the Maker, Flumm (under orders from Mr. Morez/Modi) tries to kill Captain America, but his traitor status is revealed by Black Widow and is subsequently fired from S.H.I.E.L.D.
+An alternate universe version of Marvin Flumm appears in the Ultimate Marvel imprint.
+This version is an agent of S.H.I.E.L.D.
+After the Maker's nuclear attack on Washington, D.C. kills most of the political cabinet, Flumm takes advantage of the ensuing chaos to order the Ultimates' capture.
+Flumm is exposed as a traitor by Black Widow and subsequently fired from S.H.I.E.L.D.

-The Ultimate version of Mentallo makes a minor appearance in Jefferson Davis's undercover story.
-Mentallo is captured by Toad and used as an early genetic source for a "mutate" (Marvel's term for genetically-modified humans as opposed to natural mutants) for Wilson Fisk and the Enforcers.
-S.H.I.E.L.D. stops this illegal transaction, but Mentallo's fate is unknown.
+Additionally, a separate incarnation of Mentallo appears in Miles Morales: Ultimate Spider-Man #9 as a prisoner of Toad, who utilizes him in an attempt to produce Mutant Growth Hormone before he is stopped by S.H.I.E.L.D.